 The GA4 model is more advanced than the current version of Google Analytics, but it is still in development, meaning it has the potential to be more progressive in the near future.
 GA4 uses machine learning algorithms that increase the speed and accuracy of data collection.
 This will offer huge potential to businesses as GA4 machine learning will be able to analyse the data for your site and forecast future data predictions.
 With GA4, machine learning analytics have evolved significantly.
 It can predict churn probability, likely churners, likely top spenders, likely purchases, purchase probability and more.

-An additional perk of GA4 is the ability to be able to track and combine data across your website and your mobile app, which is stored in the same property, all together in one place – which is something you can’t do in UA.
-With GA4, businesses can have a wider focus on tracking the complete user journey as opposed to spitting into session devices or platforms like UA.
+An additional perk of GA4 is the ability to track and combine data across your website and your mobile app, which can be stored in the same property, all in one place – which you can’t do in UA.
+With GA4, businesses can focus more on tracking the complete user journey instead of splitting it into session devices or platforms like UA.

 Finally, as the internet becomes more privacy-centric with the increased scrutiny on privacy, GA4 will not collect or store users’ IP addresses.
-In addition, GA4 will allow for greater accessibility to data retention options where you can choose how long GA4 can hold user-specific data from a minimum of 2 months to a maximum of 14 months, making it easier to compile with EU GDPR.
+GA4 will allow for greater accessibility to data retention options where you can choose how long GA4 can hold user-specific data, from a minimum of 2 months to a maximum of 14 months, making it easier to compile with EU GDPR.

 How to prepare your business for the change?

 Only 16% of the top .ie websites have implemented the newer version of Google Analytics.
-This is a concerning figure indicating that many Irish businesses are not prepared for the transition to the newer version of Google Analytics (GA4).
+This is a concerning figure indicating that many Irish businesses are not prepared to transition to the newer version of Google Analytics (GA4).

-The GA4 model offers an improved user experience, new data collection methods and increased functionality.
-At Madcraft, we encourage implementing the following to minimise the impact of the replacement of UA to GA4:
+The GA4 model offers an improved user experience, new data collection methods, and increased functionality.
+At Madcraft, we encourage implementing the following to minimise the impact when GA4 replaces UA.

 To start with, whether you’re already using Universal Analytics (UA) or not, we recommend installing Google Analytics 4 for your website as soon as possible.
 The great thing is that the GA4 property can co-exist alongside the same account as your UA so that you can start taking your time to familiarise yourself with the features and reports now while also collecting as much data as possible in the background.